Uumutunal/Vertex-Transfer/README.md

 ## Detailed Code Description

-### `MultiResDeleteLower5_dll.py`
+### `MultiResDeleteLower.py`

 - **Imports and Info Block**: Necessary imports and Blender addon metadata.
 - **`index_transfer` Function**:
-  - Transfers vertex index order from the source object to the target object using KDTree and a DLL for distance calculations.
+  - Transfers vertex index order from the source object to the target object using KDTree for distance calculations.
   - Initializes and populates the KDTree with vertex UV coordinates and indices.
   - Finds and matches vertices in the target object based on the closest UV coordinates.
 - **`apply_multires` Function**: Turns off UV and boundary smoothing, then applies the multiresolution modifier.